markjprice/apps-services-net8/docs/ch08-odata.md

 One of the most common uses of a web service is to expose a database to clients that do not understand how to work directly with the native database.
 Another common use is to provide a simplified or abstracted API that exposes an authenticated interface to a subset of the data to control access.

-In *Chapter 2, Managing Relational Data Using SQL Server*, you learned how to create an EF Core model to expose an SQL Server database to any .NET project.
+In *Chapter 3, Building Entity Models for SQL Server Using EF Core*, you learned how to create an EF Core model to expose an SQL Server database to any .NET project.
 But what about non-.NET projects?
 I know it's crazy to imagine, but not every developer uses .NET!

-Luckily, all development platforms support HTTP, so all development platforms can call web services, and ASP.NET Core has a package for making that easy and powerful using a standard named OData.
+Luckily, all development platforms support HTTP, so all development platforms can call web services, and ASP.NET Core has a package for making that easy and powerful using a standard named **OData**.

 ## Understanding the OData standard